 As a parent, it is your job to ensure that your children are growing up in a healthy, happy family atmosphere.
 Physical violence or mental abuse should not be tolerated.
 If you believe that your children are in physical or mental danger, you should seriously consider separating or divorcing your spouse.

-9. You’ve Tried Everything Else
+9. You’ve Tried Everything to Save Your Marriage

 The biggest piece of divorce advice for knowing when it’s time to file for divorce is when you know that you’ve exhausted all other options to try and save the relationship.